MahathiChinta/rtgs_AI_Analyst/README.md

 ### 4. Launch Streamlit dashboard:
 streamlit run src/app_streamlit.py

+---

+## 📂 Project Outputs

+All generated outputs are organized under the `outputs/` folder with clear subdirectories:

+- `outputs/plots/` → Charts & summaries (e.g., top sections by number of bookings).
+- `outputs/profiles/` → Data profiles & schema mappings for auditability.
+- `outputs/final/` → Curated final outputs for submission:
+  - Evidence JSON
+  - Validation reports
+  - Profiles
+  - Final report markdown
+- `outputs/rag/` → Passages and embeddings used for semantic search.

+This ensures the pipeline remains **data-agnostic** and can adapt to any structured CSV input with minimal changes.

+---

+## 🏗️ System Architecture

+Below is the high-level flow of the system:

+1. **Raw Data Ingestion** → Merge multiple tanker report CSVs into a unified dataset.
+2. **Enhanced Cleaning & Mapping** → Canonicalize column names (`noofbookings`, `delivered`, `date`, etc.), infer missing values, and verify mappings.
+3. **Validation & Profiling** → Generate schema mappings, quality reports, and profiles.
+4. **RAG Builder** → Build passages + embeddings for semantic search.
+5. **Semantic Q&A** → Evidence-grounded question answering using Gemini + deterministic fallback.
+6. **Analytics** → Quick summaries and charts for policy insights.
+7. **Interfaces** →
+   - **CLI** for analysts (terminal interaction).
+   - **Streamlit Dashboard** for interactive exploration.

+---

 ## Highlights
 - Data-Agnostic Design — no hardcoding to tanker dataset, adaptable to any structured CSV.